vigji/cainjb/pages/page_72.md

 **Annotated text**:
-`Of course I was sorry to say good-bye to old Medehamstede ; but it was pleasant to sit down and to really find myself alone at last.
-Those emotional times were trying to us all.
-I felt that my lips were paler than I liked ; but a touch of Pasquiers claret soon put me right.
-Dear old Pasquier, I had come across him in Paris, at that little place in the Rue de la Harpe, a street in which, I have been told, there was a touch of orderly room even in the disorderly houses.
-I opened a magazine and looked hastily through the last paragraphs of the short stories.
-I was all for love ; but fading out on an embrace never appealed to me.
-The embrace in my short stories---and my life was all short stories, I had come to think---occurred in the first few words.
+`Of course I was sorry to say good-bye to old Medehamstede ; but it was pleasant to sit down and to really find myself alone at last.` name of Peterborough in the Anglo-Saxon period; cathedral city in the City of Peterborough district in the ceremonial county of Cambridgeshire, England

+`Those emotional times were trying to us all.
+I felt that my lips were paler than I liked ; but a touch of Pasquiers claret soon put me right.`

+`Dear old Pasquier, I had come across him in Paris, at that little place in the Rue de la Harpe, a street in which, I have been told, there was a touch of orderly room even in the disorderly houses.` [Crime stories street (Sweeney Todd)](https://en.wikipedia.org/wiki/Rue_de_la_Harpe)

+`I opened a magazine and looked hastily through the last paragraphs of the short stories.
+I was all for love; but fading out on an embrace never appealed to me.`

+`The embrace in my short stories---and my life was all short stories, I had come to think---occurred in the first few words.
 And afterwards the plot.
 The complete novel length looked better.
 It was called Savage Conqueror, and I liked that.`

 Original page:
 [page_72.pdf](https://github.com/vigji/cainjb/blob/main/source_material/pages/page_72.pdf)